« Back to Systemd

 Systemd timers are the equivalent of cron and cronjobs.
 For modern Linux systems they most likely are a full replacement, including additional features.

 One important thing to know upfront when using timers is that a timer does not come alone.
 It is a trigger for a service unit (.service) and therefore should have the same name.
 The only difference in the name is obviously the file extension.
+If you are new to systemd units, have a look at systemd units and their purpose.

 Additional benefits of timers